 It is not uncommon for your chiropractor to recommend multiple sessions.
 If you have chronic pain, a high level of discomfort, or bear multiple issues at once, you will likely need ongoing care.
 This can mean regular weekly sessions, reduced to monthly, with the ultimate goal of ongoing care only as needed.
 Your chiropractor will take into consideration your overall health, physical condition, and goals to create a treatment plan.

 Are you in pain?
-Contact us to schedule your initial consultation.
+Contact Ideal Health Chiropractic today to schedule your initial consultation.